 My next step was to speak with the driver.
 I would outline the complaint to them, advise them that they did not have to say anything in response, but if they chose to explain I would listen and possibly choose to use the explanation in court if it came to that point.
 At this point in the investigation I now had to decide on the success of a prosecution if I charged the offending driver.
 If there was a substantial possibility of conviction I would charge (usually by way of a violation ticket).
 If not, I would caution the driver if it was appropriate.

 In either case, I would then call the complainant back and tell them what had occurred.

 If the offending driver was charged it did not always result in a dispute and court appearance for the complainant.
 These incidents usually involved driving behaviour that was significantly out of the ordinary and many of the tickets were paid or ignored and subsequently deemed convicted when 30 days had passed from the date of issue.

 When the ticket is disputed, you can at the very least expect a telephone call from the investigator telling you when and where the dispute will be held if you don't receive a paper subpoena.
 Take your notes with you on the court day and be a few minutes early to deal with parking, finding the courtroom and speaking with the investigator who will most likely also be the prosecutor.
 When the case is called, you will be asked to recount the incident to the court, and then answer any questions from the prosecutor and then the accused or their lawyer.

 That's all there is to it.
 Even though the formal atmosphere of the court can be intimidating, if you relax it is not an unpleasant experience.
 Once you have testified, you may sit in the court and watch the rest of the proceedings, including the court's decision on the guilt of the offending driver.
 If they are convicted, you will know the penalty.
 If not, you will know why.

-There are some alternatives for reporting commercial vehicle violations instead of calling the police.
+There are some alternatives for reporting commercial vehicle violations by reporting them to Commercial Vehicle Safety and Enforcement.